 But it’s not enough to say “Defend the NHS” – though we have to defend the principle of free healthcare provided by publicly owned services.

-We need to Transform the NHS.
-We have to redesign the service so that it promotes health and wellbeing for all.
+We need to transform and modernise the health service.
+We have to redesign it so that it promotes health and wellbeing for all, and makes maximum use of new technology.
 So that health and social are workers can move from crisis management to the kind of 21st century system they dream of running.

 That means more money across the board: for primary care; for more staff; universal access to elderly social care, a workforce on the wages they deserve and access to mental health services for all who need them.